fleetdm/fleet/handbook/security-awareness/2022-05-security-awareness-slides.md

 An ad-blocker [for Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en) is provided on Fleet-managed computers.

-* Limit extension usage to well trusted ones.
+* Limit extension usage to well-trusted ones.
 * Disable extensions you do not use.
-* If in doubt, ask about it in *#g-security*!
+* If in doubt, ask about it in *#g-security*.

 ## Keeping stuff up to date
 Enrolled laptops will have their OS and Chrome kept up to date.

-1. Install updates promptly
+1. Install updates promptly.
-2. Update your package manager if you use one (`brew update && brew upgrade`)
+2. Update your package manager if you use one (`brew update && brew upgrade`).
-3. Enable automatic updates on your mobile devices
+3. Enable automatic updates on your mobile devices.

 ## What if you leaked something to GitHub
 Undoing git history is complicated.
 Consider this secret forever leaked.

 1. Post about it in #g-security.
 2. Get ready to rotate said secret!
-3. If it was not an actual "secret" but sensitive information in an issue, delete the comment/post **including the history**.
+3. If it was not an actual "secret" but sensitive information in an issue, delete the comment/post, **including the history**.

 ## If... you lose your laptop